intmus/inttheory19-20/_14-secondary-dominant-functions/a1-ex-secdoms.md

 Because we label secondary functions in Roman numerals using slashes, students often confuse the function of the slash with leadsheet symbols.
 In leadsheet symbols, a slash denotes an inversion to the chord by denoting which pitch is in the bass voice, where in Roman numerals, we use *inversion figures* to denote the bass note.
 A slash in Roman numerals implies a secondary function and tells you what key is being tonicized.
 While both systems are useful for theorists, you must be careful not to let the nomenclature mix together.

+## Secondary dominant seventh chords

-In our progression above, what would happen if we had decided to use a ii7 chord instead of a ii chord?
+In our progression above, what would happen if we had decided to use a ii<sup>7</sup> chord instead of a ii chord?
 Try it on the following staff.
-Start by harmonizing the ii7-V-I progression below while making sure that you resolve your chordal thirds and sevenths correctly.
-Once you have a voicing that you like, alter the ii7 chord using accidentals to create a V7 in the key of G major -- a V7/V (read: "five seven of five")
+Start by harmonizing the ii<sup>7</sup>-V-I progression below while making sure that you resolve your chordal thirds and sevenths correctly.
+Once you have a voicing that you like, alter the ii<sup>7</sup> chord using accidentals to create a V<sup>7</sup> in the key of G major -- a V<sup>7</sup>/V (read: "five seven of five")

 {% capture ex4 %}X:4
 T:Changing ii into a dominant seventh chord